cind/Simulated_Clinical_Trials/README.md

 power of a pre-defined treatment effect at a set of sample sizes.
 This may be useful in informing recruitment of future clinical trials.
-Using a Linear-Mixed-Effects Model (LME) trained on pilot data, a user can determine the power of a treatment effect at a sample size via Monte Carlo Simulation.
+Using a Linear-Mixed-Effects Model (LME) trained on pilot data, a user can estimate the power of a treatment effect at a sample size via Monte Carlo Simulation.

 <br>